Duracell Logo

 Duracell Logo 2013-present

-In 2013, the current version of the logo with an uppercase font was launched.
+In 2013, the current version of the logo with lowercase font appeared.

 Font and Colors